 Reconsideration of Financial Aid

 Are you disappointed with the amount of merit or financial aid received?
 You can ask for special consideration.
 Have you had a significant change in financial circumstances, or is there an extenuating circumstance that was unaddressed?
-Find out whether it’s a good time to write a financial aid appeal.
+Consider whether it’s a good time to write a financial aid appeal.

 If you ask for a review, make sure you’re comparing apples to apples with your colleges; you can’t approach a public university asking for them to match a private college’s merit offer.
 Ivy league schools, incidentally, don’t offer any merit aid.

 If you have had a significant improvement in grades or test scores, ask if you can send an updated report to colleges for consideration.
 Some colleges will consider a competing offer.
 Don’t be shy – if you don’t ask, the answer is always no.

 If you think that the seductively prestigious, expensive college will lead to an automatic salary bump, consider this from an Atlantic Monthly article from 2004 entitled Who Needs Harvard?:

 “The researchers Alan Krueger and Stacy Berg Dale began investigating this question, and in 1999 produced a study that dropped a bomb on the notion of elite-college attendance as essential to success later in life.
 Krueger, a Princeton economist, and Dale…studied what happened to students who were accepted at an Ivy or a similar institution, but chose instead to attend a less sexy, “moderately selective” school.